A wise woman once said, “We all have the same amount of hours in the day as Beyoncé.”

-We decided to use Knowledge Alerts to share and track company-wide updates.
-Unsurprisingly, these Alerts are now sent most frequently (~30% of the time) at the beginning of the fiscal quarter to inform the ways in which Guru’s company goals relate to each employee’s individual work; and as far as time of day, all-company knowledge alerts are primarily sent after 12pm/ET to accommodate distributed teams and focus time.
+We decided to use announcements to share and track company-wide updates.
+Unsurprisingly, these Alerts are now sent most frequently (~30% of the time) at the beginning of the fiscal quarter to inform the ways in which Guru’s company goals relate to each employee’s individual work; and as far as time of day, all-company announcements are primarily sent after 12pm/ET to accommodate distributed teams and focus time.

 5. We agreed upon a decision-making framework for accountability.

 From the very beginning of the company, we’ve placed a premium on accountability and transparency.
 That’s why all Guru employees have the ability to access and see progress on OKRs (objectives and key results) through a combination of Guru (for dynamic documentation) and Asana (for project management).